risk-first/website/menagerie/Boundary-Risk.md

 Systems and Ecosystems.

-Ecosystem size is a key determinant of boundary risk:  in a _large_ ecosystem, the diameter of the [boundary] is large, so [Boundary Risk](Boundary-Risk) is low.
+Ecosystem size is a key determinant of [Boundary Risk](Boundary-Risk):  in a _large_ ecosystem, the diameter of the [boundary] is large, so [Boundary Risk](Boundary-Risk) is low.
 Your moves on the [Risk Landscape](Glossary#risk-landscape) are unlikely to collide with it.
 The boundary _got large_ because other developers before you hit the boundary and did the work building bridges, roads and pushing it back so that the boundary didn't get in their way.
 In a small ecosystem, you are much more likely to come into contact with the edges of the boundary.  _You_ will have to be the developer that pushes back the frontier and builds the roads for the others.
 This is hard work.

 ### Evolution

-This is a crucial determinant of **Boundary Risk**:  given the same problems, people will approach them and solve them in different ways.
+This is a crucial determinant of [Boundary Risk](Boundary-Risk):  given the same problems, people will approach them and solve them in different ways.
 And, this will impact the 'shape' of the abstractions, and the APIs that you end up with.
 [Complexity] emerges from the solution, as the solution gets more complex and opinionated, much like the way in which the network of a city will evolve over time in an unpredictable way.

 In the real world, there is a tendency for _big cities to get bigger_.
 The more people that live there, the more services they provide, and therefore, the more immigrants they attract.
 And, it's the same in the software world.
 In both cases, this is due to the [Network Effect]:

 tbd.

-You can see the same effect in the adoption rates of [Wordpress]() and [Drupal]().
+You can see the same effect in the adoption rates of [WordPress](https://en.wikipedia.org/wiki/WordPress) and [Drupal](https://en.wikipedia.org/wiki/Drupal).

 tbd.  graphs of adoption

-Nowadays, the [WordPress]() user base is huge:  approximately tbd 30% of all websites are hosted with [WordPress]().
-For [Drupal]() it's tbd.
+Nowadays, the [WordPress](https://en.wikipedia.org/wiki/WordPress) user base is huge:  approximately tbd 30% of all websites are hosted with [WordPress](https://en.wikipedia.org/wiki/WordPress).
+For [Drupal](https://en.wikipedia.org/wiki/Drupal) it's tbd.
 That it's this way round could be entirely accidental.
-Is this because [WordPress]() is _better_ than [Drupal]()?
+Is this because [WordPress](https://en.wikipedia.org/wiki/WordPress) is _better_ than [Drupal](https://en.wikipedia.org/wiki/Drupal)?
 That's arguable.
 But, by now _it should be_: there are so many people in this ecosystem:
  - Creating web sites.
  - Using those sites.
  - Submitting bug requests.